 On Independent Thinking

-Often these days I come across the importance of critical & independent thinking.
+To be a successful investor, scientist, writer or a founder, it is not enough to follow the same prediction.
+Therefore critical & independent thinking becomes important.
 Critical thinking implies being critical of information presented to you.
 Independent thinking implies being able to think for yourself.
 If everyone is hiking the same trail, should you be following the same trail?
 That is the essence of critical and independent thinking.

 When I was in my teens and 20s, everything revolved around what I wanted to do with my life, who I should be friends with and what I would become good at.
 Now, I am in my 30s, I spend the majority of my time thinking about how I should use my time well.